solita/solita.github.com/_posts/2016-03-07-title-missing.md

 -- and so on..
 ```

 I personally feel this approach suffers ultimately from the same problem than using replacement values does.
 It is hidden knowledge of that one row in country table is *special*.
-"Unkown" is not a country.
+"Unknown" is not a country.
 On the other hand, I agree that this can be suitable strategy in some scenarios.

 What about using NULLs in foreign key columns?